Ladies of Versailles

 DEVELOPMENT

-Crew attachments, budget finalization, and final script revisions.
+Crew attachments, budget finalization, and final script revisions

 FUNDRAISING